Why we love it

 - Dive operator in the area since 2008

 - Boat renovated in 2019

 - Maximum 8 divers per guide

-- Equipment Recommended: a 7 mm long wetsuit, a hood, dive gloves, an SMB and a marine GPS, and the usual diving equipment.
+- Equipment Recommended: a 7 mm long wetsuit, a hood, dive gloves, an SMB, a reef hook, and the usual diving equipment.
 All can be rented on board.

 - Nearest Hyperbaric Chamber: Puerto Ayora on Santa Cruz island